· 3 min read

 Tlayuda de Cecina

-Assembly order carries the structure, the same as the baseline: fat and beans first so they grip the hot tortilla, cheese melted into that layer, cool vegetables last so they keep their bite, meat on top where its edges stay defined.
-It is then folded over the heat so the inside melts and the cecina's char meets the warm cheese, pressed lightly, and eaten with salsa and a hard squeeze of lime that the salt of the cecina almost asks for.
-Open and flat is the other accepted format, especially when it is being shared off a comal.
+Assembly order carries the structure: fat and beans first so they grip the hot tortilla, cheese melted into that layer, cool cabbage and avocado last so they keep their bite, meat on top where its edges stay defined.
+It is then folded over the heat so the inside melts together and the cecina's char meets the warm quesillo, pressed lightly, and eaten with salsa and a hard squeeze of lime that the salt of the cure almost demands.
+You hear the tortilla crackle as it is folded, smell the lard and char together, and the first bite is brittle masa, then the pull of stringy cheese, then the salt-and-coal of the pork.

 Read next